datajoint/element-calcium-imaging/README.md

 software.
 DataJoint Elements collectively standardize and automate data collection and analysis for neuroscience experiments.
 Each Element is a modular pipeline for data storage and processing with corresponding database tables that can be combined with other Elements to assemble a fully functional pipeline.

-DataJoint Workflow for functional calcium imaging combines multiple DataJoint Elements to process data acquired with [ScanImage](http://scanimage.vidriotechnologies.com), [Scanbox](https://scanbox.org), `Nikon
-NIS`, or `PrairieView` acquisition software, using [Suite2p](https://github.com/MouseLand/suite2p) or [CaImAn](https://github.com/flatironinstitute/CaImAn) analysis software.
-DataJoint Elements collectively standardize and automate data collection and analysis for neuroscience experiments.
-Each Element is a modular pipeline for data storage and processing with corresponding database tables that can be combined with other Elements to assemble a fully functional pipeline.
 This repository also provides a tutorial environment and notebook to learn the pipeline.

 ## Experiment Flowchart